 Even the best-behaved dog can become really excited when the door bell rings.
 After all it’s an absolute guarantee that something is going to happen!
 The owner will get up, the door will open and someone new may come into the house.
 Quite often, unwitting guests are treated to tumultuous barking, loud yelling from the owner telling the dog to be quiet, and maybe even paws pounding against the other side of the door.
 The visitor has no idea what sort of greeting he’ll receive once the door is open.
 He may be leapt at and covered with doggy slobber or torn limb from limb.
 It’s surprising many of them don’t make a run for it while they have the chance!

 It’s important to have peace and quiet to greet your guests at the door so if you have this problem, try to anticipate it and recognise that the moment the doorbell actually rings is not the best time to try to train your dog.

-Training an alternative behaviour like sit or something similar can help the dog who may run out but also in general, ensure that he is not bored and gets plenty of exercise and stimulating toys to play with if he’s alone for periods of time.
+-Training an alternative behaviour like sit, going to bed or something similar can help the dog who may run out but also in general, ensure that he is not bored and gets plenty of exercise and stimulating toys to play with if he’s alone for periods of time.

-Other approaches include training your dog to go into another room when he hears the doorbell, where you have previously trained him to expect a reward.
+-Other approaches include training your dog to go into another room when he hears the doorbell, where you have previously trained him to expect a reward.
 You’ll have to take him there to begin with and chose an appropriate command word so he comes to understand what you want him to do.
-Once he has relaxed you may then invite your visitor into the room to be with the dog and again ask him or her to ignore the dog.
+When, and only when, he has relaxed you may then invite your visitor into the room to be with the dog and again ask him or her to ignore the dog.

-For all training in which you offer treats as a reward, you can substitute a brief play with a favourite toy instead.
-Bear in mind that if you’ve asked your dog to sit on his mat with a toy in his mouth, he can’t then bark loudly even if he wanted to!
+-For all training in which you offer treats as a reward, you can substitute a brief play with a favourite toy instead.
+Bear in mind that if you’ve asked your dog to sit on his mat with a toy in his mouth, he can’t then bark loudly even if he wants to!